 If you have arrived early enough then 2 nights is good here.
 Relax on the beach on the first day and take a dune tour on the 2nd.
 The rest of this Vietnam Backpacking Itinerary needs around 5 nights to complete.
 So if you have some days spare I think it’s a good place to relax before you hit the big city of Saigon.

 The Mũi Né backpacker Village is a really good hostel here.
 Its actually part of the Vietnam backpackers chain, they have spots in other place too like Hanoi and SaPa.
 They have a nice pool and it’s a really good place to unwind.
 Mui Ne Hills Backpackers also has a good reputation, though I haven’t been there myself.
 The bus to Saigon should take around 4 to 5 hours depending on traffic.
-If your riding a motorbike be careful doing this part, I have a friend who experienced some trouble here.
+If you are riding a motorbike be careful doing this part, I have a friend who experienced some trouble here.
 Its a busy area full of lorries and police checks.

 Ho Chi Minh City (aka Saigon)